nofi-sys/AUDIOBOOKSV2/README.md

 ## Manual review

 Double-click the **OK** column in the results table to mark or unmark a row as reviewed.
-Use the **Guardar JSON** button to save the current table so these marks persist.
+The table is saved automatically to the loaded JSON file so these marks persist.
 Loading a previously saved file that includes an **OK** column will restore the review status for each row.